Your Baby's Immunization Schedule Guide

 Tetanus (the “T” in the DTaP vaccine) causes headaches as well as serious and painful muscle tightening in the jaw, which is why it’s sometimes called "lockjaw."

-The bacteria is present in soil, dust, and manure, and is transmitted through open wounds and cuts.
+The bacteria present in soil, dust, and manure is transmitted through open wounds and cuts.
 Even a cut from a dirty garden tool can lead to tetanus.
-Tetanus isn’t contagious or spreadable from person-to-person contact.
+Tetanus isn’t contagious or spreadable by person-to-person contact.
 Vaccination: The tetanus vaccine is administered along with the vaccines for diphtheria and pertussis (DTaP), which is done in five doses.
 The first dose is given at 2 months old, the second at 4 months old, the third at 6 months old, the fourth between 15 and 18 months, and the fifth between 4 and 6 years of age.

 Varicella Zoster